oneOoneData/TaxProExchange/content/ai/tax-firm-website-seo-hubspot-lead-generation.md

 organization_schema: ["Organization","LocalBusiness","Service"]
 ---

-# Building a Tax Firm Website That Generates Real Leads Using AI

 For years I kept punting our firm's website.
 Two summers ago I finally gave up a Sunday and promised I'd make real progress.
 I picked a Wix template, tweaked the colors, and felt "done" after an hour.
 Then the grind started: posting articles, writing unique meta descriptions, compressing images, adding alt text, crafting excerpts, and setting Open Graph tags.
 By dinner I'd done a mountain of busywork and still didn't have leads to show for it.
 If you've lived this, you know the pain.

 This is the playbook I wish I'd had.
 It's a lightweight, AI‑assisted stack that takes you from buying a domain to publishing content to distributing it on social, and, most importantly, to getting those leads into a CRM and email engine you can measure.
 The goal isn't pages.
 The goal is pipeline.